seishun/node-steam/README.md

 Something preventing continued operation of node-steam has occurred. `e.cause` is a string containing one of these values:
 * 'connectFail' - initial connection to Steam failed. `e.error` contains the underlying socket error.
 * 'logonFail' - can't log into Steam. `e.eresult` is an `EResult`, the logon response.
-Some values you might want to handle are `InvalidPassword`, `ServiceUnavailable`, `AlreadyLoggedInElsewhere` and `AccountLogonDenied` (SteamGuard code requied).
+Some values you might want to handle are `InvalidPassword`, `ServiceUnavailable`, `AlreadyLoggedInElsewhere` and `AccountLogonDenied` (Steam Guard code required).
-* 'loggedOff' - you were logged off for a reason other than Steam going down. `e.eresult` is an `EResult`, mostly likely `LoggedInElsewhere`.
+* 'loggedOff' - you were logged off for a reason other than Steam going down. `e.eresult` is an `EResult`, most likely `LoggedInElsewhere`.

 ## 'loggedOn'